Have a Spooky Halloween and Fall with Limited Waste

 The Great Debate

 According to a significant study conducted in 2010, the environmental friendliness of a real or artificial Christmas tree depends upon how a family uses it.
-“The study found that the environmental impacts of one artificial tree used for more than eight Christmases is environmentally friendlier than purchasing eight or more real cut trees over eight years.”6 ACTA encourages consumers to consider buying a locally grown tree if possible to reduce emissions from traveling to buy it.
+“The study found that the environmental impacts of one artificial tree used for more than eight Christmases is environmentally friendlier than purchasing eight or more real cut trees over eight years.”6

-Photo by Loren Cutler on Unsplash
+Photo by Loren Cutler on Unsplash.

 Disposal of Either Type

 Real Christmas trees biodegrade or can be recycled.
-“Real trees are more sustainable because they are biodegradable, unlike plastic trees which fill landfills and cause more harm than good to the environment.”7 The Arbor Day Foundation also offered multiple ways to recycle a real Christmas tree.
-“There are more than 4,000 local Christmas Tree recycling programs throughout the United States,” according to the NCTA.8
+“Real trees are more sustainable because they are biodegradable, unlike plastic trees which fill landfills and cause more harm than good to the environment.”7

 If you plan to replace an artificial tree, donate it before you dispose of it in a landfill.
-You can donate it to a thrift store, a neighbor, a church, maybe a homeless shelter.
-Check with local non-profits as even your local zoo or school may want one.
+You can donate it to a thrift store, a neighbor, a church, or maybe a homeless shelter.
+Check with local non-profits, as even your local zoo or school may want one.
 You could also put it online for free through Freecycle, Nextdoor, or Facebook.

-4 foot potted Christmas tree
+4 foot potted Christmas tree.

 Image from www.rent-a-christmas.com/